by Mahir Khalifa-zadeh

 Simeon, bishop of Mets Irank;

-bishop of Tsri/ Tri (around Ganja city, Azerbaijan);
+bishop of the "great city-fortress" Tsri/ Tri of Albania (around Zagatala or Qakh cities, Azerbaijan);

 bishop of Yekhnibekh;